 When a child is diagnosed with cancer, life changes for the whole family.
 Our therapeutic services help each family member cope with the emotional impact of cancer and allows them to simply be a family again.

-My association with Cancer Fund for Children has been an amazing journey.
+“My association with Cancer Fund for Children has been an amazing journey.
 I was proud to give something back and open the charity’s first therapeutic short break centre, Daisy Lodge in Newcastle, Co.
 Down, in 2014.

-It is amazing to come home and see what Cancer Fund for Children has created for families living with cancer.
-They have unbelievable facilities for children and offer essential support and care within a unique environment.
-Having been involved with the development of Daisy Lodge in Newcastle, from its very foundations, I have great belief in the Co Mayo project.
+It is amazing to come home now and see what Cancer Fund for Children has created for families living with cancer.
+They have unbelievable facilities and offer essential support and care within a unique environment.
+Over the past 10 years I have seen how dedicated the charity’s staff are and how appreciative the families are to have their support.

+Having been involved with the development of Daisy Lodge in Newcastle, from its very foundations, I have great belief in the Mayo project.
 The need is, obviously, enormous.

-That’s why it is important for me to get behind Daisy Lodge, Co.
-Mayo, and help create a dedicated short break centre for children living with a cancer diagnosis.
+That’s why it is important for me to get behind the building of a second Daisy Lodge, in Co.
+Mayo, and help create a dedicated short break centre for children living with a cancer diagnosis across the island of Ireland.”

-Message From Rory McilRoy
+Message From Rory McIlRoy

 The following video showcases the vision for Daisy Lodge in Co.
 Mayo and the plans that we have to provide a first-class facility for families living with a cancer diagnosis.